 The books of the Bible are among the oldest and most reproduced religious texts in existence, unless you take polytheistic mythology into account, of which were scarce, and often in primitive languages.
 Not only are they extremely old (some dating back to 15oo B.C.), but more importantly they claim to cover history, sometimes through allegory, from the beginning of human life.
+The complete story shows God’s redemptive plan working from the very beginning of humanity, all the way to what will eventually be the end.
 Having these qualities, the scriptures are most likely to be authoritative in explaining why we ended up where we are, even if they don’t attempt to tackle the how.
-If God is true, then he would have been around when everything started, and that is expressed throughout the literary works of Genesis, and acknowledged in the later historical books.
+If God is true, then he would have been involved in humanity from the very beginning, and that is expressed throughout the literary works of Genesis, and acknowledged in the later historical books.

 It’s much more difficult to give credit to a religion established centuries later.
-Take Islam for example.
-We didn’t see it rise until seven hundred years after Christ had already come; if the Hebrew God was a false god, then certainly any religion to show up seven hundred years later is also false.
 If the Judeo-Christian God is real, he has bragging rights that he was here first.

 Textually, the Scriptures are Reliable